 NAMA is a fishermen-led organization building a broad movement toward healthy fisheries and fishing communities.

 NAMA was born in 1995 by a group of fishermen and fishing community advocates to explore an alternative management structure.
 They believed there had to be a better approach to protecting our oceans and manage marine resources.
 With Captain Craig Pendleton at the helm, NAMA set out on a decade-long pursuit of collaborative research and visioning toward realizing community and ecosystem based management.
-With the departure of Captain Pendleton in later 2007, the board of trustees set out to hire a new director and established new programs that drew their strength from the strong foundation already laid.
+With the departure of Captain Pendleton in late 2007, the board of trustees set out to hire a new director and established new programs that drew their strength from the strong foundation already laid.
 Read more about our history.

 The Power of Small and Medium-scale community-based Fisherman